 2.1 The purpose of the association is the promotion of religion and education.
 This is achieved both at home and abroad, in particular by:

-- promoting and securing the quality of the theological training of the member institutes based on uniform standards.
+a) promoting and securing the quality of theological education based on uniform standards;

-- strengthening the significance of evangelical theological education through the networking of the members among themselves, with European higher education, with international theological education and with churches.
+- c) strengthening the significance of theological education through networking between theological institutions, and with European higher education, international theological education and ecclesial entities.

 2.2 The association pursues exclusively and directly non-profit purposes within the meaning of the section “Tax Beneficiary Purposes” of the German Tax Rules & Regulations.
 The association acts selflessly and does not pursue primarily economic purposes.
 Funds of the Association may be used only for the purposes stated in the statutes.
 Members do not receive remunerations from the Association.
 No person may be remunerated for expenses which are foreign to the purpose of the association or which are disproportionately high.

 2.3 Persons who act on behalf of the association will receive reimbursements for documented reasonable expenses; the details can be regulated in separate rules and regulations for business by the Governing Board.
 The granting of appropriate remuneration for services is made only on the basis of a written contract.
 Remuneration for members of the Governing Board is to be communicated to the General Assembly.

 3.1 Regular members of the Association are evangelical theological educational institutions.
 The ECTE Board decides on applications for membership

 3.2 Associate membership (with voice, but no right of application or vote) is open to individuals and to organisations such as associations of evangelical theological institutions, churches and/or missions who subscribe to the purposes and core values of the Association.
 The ECTE Board decides on their admission.